konflux-ci/architecture/ADR/0032-decoupling-deployment.md

 **Test and promotion**:

-- We will retain the [DeploymentTargetClaim], [DeploymentTarget], and [DeploymentTargetClass] APIs.
+- We will decomission the [DeploymentTargetClaim], [DeploymentTarget], and [DeploymentTargetClass] APIs in favor of the new [Dynamic Resource Allocation APIs] that are an alpha feature of Kubernetes v1.27 and OpenShift 4.14.
-  Collectively, call these the "DTC" APIs.
-These should have no dependence on other AppStudio APIs.
-  Only [integration-service] should depend on them.
-The controllers that support the DTC API should be organized into their own project: "the [deployment-target-operator]", or something like that.
-- [integration-service] should be modified to create and destroy [DeploymentTargetClaims] directly instead of [Environment] resources.
-Users will be expected to provide integration test pipelines that accept a kubeconfig and snapshot as they do now, but those pipelines should now take initial steps to *deploy the instance of their application to be tested* to the deployment target provided by [integration-service] using the provided kubeconfig.
+- [integration-service] should no longer create and and manage [Environments] and the related [DeploymentTargetClaims].
+Users will be expected to provide integration test pipelines that (somehow) specify `resourceClaims`, which will cause a provisioner to provision the compute and inject a kubeconfig for the target compute into the taskrun pod.
+The user's test pipeline should then take steps to *deploy an instance of their application to be tested* to the compute provided by dynamic resource allocation provisioner, using using the provided kubeconfig.
+- In the intervening time between now and when the Dynamic Resource Allocation APIs are available (OpenShift 4.14 plus the time we need to implement a sandbox SpaceRequest *resource driver*), users that need an ephemeral namespace for testing will need to employ a Task as the first step in their pipeline that creates a SpaceRequest.
+They will need to use a finally task to clean up the SpaceRequest after testing completes.
 - We should promote [release-service] as the primary means to advertise to [renovatebot] that one or more images have passed testing and are ready to be promoted to a particular environment (with a lowercase "e") by way of image tags in a registry.

 ### Out of scope